Digital Futures Undergraduate Program Portfolio Guidelines

-For helpful tips on how to best present your portfolio either in-person, through SlideRoom or by mail, check back on our Preparing a Portfolio page.
+For helpful tips on how to best present and submit your portfolio through SlideRoom, check back on our Preparing a Portfolio page.

 If your strengths are predominantly visual: your portfolio needs to demonstrate a variety of your skills and approaches to art making.
 This can include experimentation in both traditional and digital media, shown in a diverse range of media.
 Work exploring colour, form and mixed media approaches are welcome, as are three dimensional works, such as models, jewellery or sculpture.
 You can also provide links to websites that you have designed or that contain your work.